ttopper/CPSC128/docs/M01_Course_Introduction/14-using-the-python-shell.md

 Points to ponder:

--   What is the difference between the mathematical operators `*` and `**`?
+-   What is the difference between the arithmetic operators `*` and `**`?
 -   `Traceback`'s are error messages.
 You'll see many of those.
 -   What does the `import` command seem to do?